elneely/elneely/README.md

 ### Hi there 👋

 Welcome to my Github repository!
 I am Erica Neely, a mathematician and software developer.
 I work mostly in Python although I dabble in other languages from time to time.
-(And, of course, I use HTML, CSS, and SQL when needed to handle the front-end and the data management of my programs.)

 <!--